Yours Truly (Ariana Grande album): Background and conception

 Work on Yours Truly began in August 2010 while Grande was in the process of filming Victorious and formally began to work on it with a record label after she was signed to Republic Records on August 10, 2011.
 By September 10 of that year, Grande already had 20 songs prepared and was going through the process of narrowing it down to 13.
 On December 12, 2011, Grande released "Put Your Hearts Up" as the intended first single for the album.
-The song was a bubblegum pop song, released with the intention of catering to Grande's core audience, which at that time was almost entirely made up by young children who knew her from Victorious.
+Upon release, the song had sold 120,000 download units.

-In an interview in June 2012, Grande described everything on the album as being "50s, 60s doo-wop-inspired" and revealed that two new singles were going to be released before the album, one of which was called "Do You Love Me?" and featured Sky Blu.
-Song titles that leaked included "Honeymoon Avenue", "Tattooed Heart", "Daydreamin" and "Voodoo Love", all of which were included on the final album apart from "Voodoo Love", which was released on Grande's SoundCloud account in 2016.
-"You're My Only Shawty" did not make the final cut of the album and was eventually sold and given to Demi Lovato to record and include on her 2011 R&B-infused album Unbroken as "You're My Only Shorty".
+In an interview in June 2012, Grande described everything on Yours Truly as being "[19]50s, [19]60s doo-wop-inspired", and revealed that two new singles were going to be released before the album—one of which was called "Do You Love Me?" featuring Sky Blu.
+One of the tracks, "You're My Only Shawty", did not make the final cut of the album and was eventually given to American singer Demi Lovato for her third studio album Unbroken, as "You're My Only Shorty".
 In 2013, Grande met up with her label and expressed dissatisfaction with the direction the album was taking.
-In several interviews during 2013, she admitted to having completely disliked her debut single, "Put Your Hearts Up", and not having an interest in pursuing music of that genre.
-She expressed a desire to make the type of music she grew up listening to, which was "urban pop, 90s music".
+In several interviews during that year, she admitted to having completely disliked "Put Your Hearts Up", and not having an interest in pursuing music of that genre.
+She expressed a desire to make the type of music she grew up listening to, which was "urban pop, [19]90s music".
 Grande's team had asked rapper Iggy Azalea to work on a feature for the album, but Azalea turned it down.
 The two later collaborated on "Problem", which was featured on Grande's second album My Everything.

-The album is inspired by a variety of different artists, ranging from Amy Winehouse and Christina Aguilera to Mariah Carey and Whitney Houston.
-Grande describes the album's first half is a "throwback" to the R&B music of the 1990s, and the second half is she describes as "something that is very unique and very special that I've sort of written" which is completely original.
-In summation of the record she stated: "So half of it is a throwback and like very familiar feeling, feel-good, and then half of it is something that I've created that's sort of special and unique and refreshing and wonderful and I love it".
+Yours Truly is inspired by a variety of different artists, ranging from Amy Winehouse and Christina Aguilera to Mariah Carey and Whitney Houston.
+Grande said the album's first half is a "throwback" to the R&B music of the 1990s, and the second half is "something that is very unique and very special that I've sort of written" which is completely original.
+In summation of the record, she stated: "So half of it is a throwback and like very familiar feeling, feel-good, and then half of it is something that I've created that's sort of special and unique and refreshing and wonderful and I love it".